 - Simulation process base class for creating OPNET instantiations of Protolib-based network protocols and applications.

 - Example class which derives either from ProtoApp or NsProtoSimAgent, depending upon compile-time macro definitions.
 It provides equivalent functionality in either the simulation environment or as a real-world command-line application.
 It demonstrates the use/operation of ProtoSocket based UDP transmission/reception, a ProtoTimer, and an example ProtoSocket-based TCP client-server exchange.
 (NOTE: Protolib TCP operation is not yet supported in the ns-2 simulation environment.
 This will completed in the near future.
 The plan is to extend ns-2 TCP agents to support actual transfer of user data to support this.)

-Protolib source code is available at: http://downloads.pf.itd.nrl.navy.mil/protolib.
-However, it is important to note that the tarballs (other than the "nightly build") are not updated very often and the appropriate version of the Protolib source tree is generally packaged as part of source code distributions for stable releases of other NRL/Protean products.
+Protolib source code and releases are available on GitHub.
+The appropriate version of the Protolib source tree is generally packaged as part of source code distributions for stable releases of other NRL/Protean products.

 If you are interested in more information about ProtoLib, please contact firstname.lastname@example.org.